It is Finished.

 When Jesus rose from the dead and the stone was found rolled away it was NOT so He, the Son of God, Who walked on water, could get out, it was so mankind could get in!
 Get in and see “He isn’t here!
 He is risen from the dead, just as He said would happen.
 Come, see where His body was lying” (Matt 28:6).

 Move over Easter Bunny, here comes the risen King!
+Let’s all stand to our feet!
+With loud shouts of praise, and enthusiastic applause!
 “It is Finished!
 Relationship offered; relationship restored.